realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Module4/README.md

 Indirect merges.
 GitHub can merge a pull request automatically if the head branch is directly or indirectly merged into the base branch externally.

 ## SSH authentication

+In the previous module, you learned how to generate an SSH key pair and use it for logging in to remote hosts.
+You can use the same SSH key to authenticate with GitHub.